zebscripts/AFK-Daily/README.md

 ## FAQ
 **Do I need a rooted device?** Probably not.
 I've tried my best to take most of the things into consideration to not use root, but maybe I've let something slip through.
 Also, this only affects Personal Devices, as the emulators usually give you root permissions.

-**Can I get banned by using this script?** I've tried to get in contact with them through various means, and until this day I haven't gotten an answer from them yet.
+**Can I get banned by using this script?** I've tried to get in contact with Lilith through various means, and until this day I haven't gotten an answer from them.
+In their [Term os Service](https://www.lilithgames.com/termofservice.html) is the following quote:
+> You agree not to do any of the following while using our Services, Lilith Content, or User Content: [...]
+Use cheats, exploits, hacks, bots, mods or third party software designed to gain an advantage, perceived or actual, over other Members, or modify or interfere with the Service; [...]

+In my opinion, this does **not** include this script, as players don't gain any type of advantage over other players.
+Maybe time in their life, but that's about it...
+I can also let you know there's a really low chance for Lilith to find out you're using this script, unless they actively try to search for it.
+And I doubt they're willing to spend resources into that.

+Do with this information what you will.
+Use at your own risk.

 **Will this ever be available on iOS?** Nope.